bjornedstrom/fall-from-grace/README.md

     conkeror:
       cmdline: xulrunner-bin .*conkeror
       actions:
-        rmem > 900m: term
+        rmem > 500m: exec notify-send "conkeror is using too much ram" rmem > 900m: term

 The first line (conkeror) is a single human-readable name for the process, used for logging. `cmdline` is a regex that will match on the process cmdline. `actions` is a list of triggers and actions to take.